Contarian Indicators

 Herd psychology

-Intuitively this makes sense.
-If the stock market has been falling for a prolonged period of time, investors are becoming more pessimistic and more people are prone to selling.
+Intuitively the following makes sense.
+If the stock market has been falling for a prolonged period of time, investors are becoming increasingly pessimistic which drives them to selling.
 Those who have been selling may sell more and eventually everybody who is going to sell has done so.
-At that point, the trend can change as the balance between sellers and buyers shifts.
+At that point in time, the trend changes as the balance between sellers and buyers shifts.

 When a historical extreme is registered in a reliable contrarian indicator it may be used for timing.